If you want to end your tenancy you’ll need to give us notice. The amount of notice you need to provide depends on the type of tenancy you have.

 Before you move out, please remember to:

-- contact the housing benefit office to let them know your new address
+- Contact the relevant local authority departments and let them know your new address.

 Assured or secure tenancy, assured shorthold tenancy or licence